Brale-xyz/cli/README.md

 The Brale CLI is a command-line interface designed to simplify and streamline stablecoin transfers and API interactions with the [Brale API](https://docs.brale.xyz/reference).
 Send stablecoins to any wallet with a single command, or use the full suite of commands for complete control.

-**✨ New: Unified Transfer Command** - Send stablecoins from your custodial wallet to any external wallet with just 4 arguments!
+**New: Unified Transfer Command** - Send stablecoins from your custodial wallet to any external wallet with just 4 arguments!

 Under the hood, the CLI uses [oclif](https://oclif.io/) for the UX and connects directly to the Brale API endpoints at `https://api.brale.xyz`.